 U.S. pipe organ makers reported building only 91 instruments in 2010, down 14% from 2009 and 40% from 2008, according to the Organ Historical Society in Richmond, Va.

 A small church in a suburb … that previously might have bought a small pipe organ, now maybe buys an electric organ or a guitar or a bass drum, says Scot Huntington, president of the historical society.

 For churches hoping to draw more young people to worship services, the pipe organ sounds out-of-date, says Josh Hunt, a Baptist pastor and national consultant to churches trying to increase membership.

 "Young people today don't listen to pipe organ music on their iPods," he says.

-With the rapid rise of preference for Contemporary Christian Music among new generations of church goers, there has been a considerable decrease in the popularity of pipe organs over the years.
+With the rapid rise of preferences for various styles of Contemporary Christian Music among new generations of church goers, there has been wholesale replacement of the older traditional hymns, accompanied by a considerable decrease in the popularity of pipe organs over the years.
 As a result, a number of formerly quite successful pipe organ builders have gone out of business.
 Examples include:

 If you wish to comment on contents of this webpage, Clicking the button below will both transfer you to the Contact/Comment page, and pass along that you were on this webpage when you decided to comment.

 This is the Interim URL for this New Website

 We continue adding and revising pages before migrating to the original .com URL